Stortinget.no

 State opening on 11th October

-The State of the Realm Address is then read by a member of the Government, usually the youngest minister.
+The State of the Realm Address is then read by the most junior member of the Government, usually also the youngest minister.
 By tradition this address is delivered in Nynorsk, one of the two official forms of Norwegian.

 :